NUARIG/competitions/README.md

   * Storage should be configured locally or with AWS
   * Mailcatcher(https://mailcatcher.me) is used in the development environment for emails.
   * Postgres database
-  * RVM installed on server
+  * RVM installed on the server
+  # Yarn installed on the server
   * Capistrano for deployment